Your Guide to Testing Progressive Web Apps

 In addition, we specifically highlighted the various options and differences for testing web apps as they relate to iOS and Android.
 The PWA framework for iOS and Android are implemented and “installed” differently on each platform, making their test automation activities different.

-For Android, an APK file is installed on the device; on iOS, a light version of the Safari web browser-based app is installed.
+For Android, an APK file is installed on the device.
+On iOS, a light version of the Safari web browser-based app is installed.
 Due to unique app characteristics on each platform, a standard Appium approach — as well as other common test frameworks — fails to identify their app objects, to launch them, and to handle other typical mobile scenarios.

-- Visual-based testing across iOS and Android
+- PWA test method: visual-based testing across iOS and Android